my-learning-lab/codigofacilito-curso-profesional-de-react/README.md

 ## 🪴 About

-This repository is part of the **Código Facilito** learning path under the
+This repository is part of the **codigofacilito** learning path under the
 [My Learning Lab](https://github.com/my-learning-lab) organization —
 a place to grow in **knowledge, discipline, and purpose**.